Korean, Edit

 ① Absorption of lipids

 ○ 1st.
-Emulsification : Bile salts emulsify fat globules into fat particles
+Emulsification: Bile salts emulsify fat globules into fat particles

-○ Bile salts synthesized in the liver
+○ Bile salts are synthesized in the liver

 ○ Bile salts act as surfactants to promote emulsification